 First, a special educator deduction allows kindergarten through grade 12 teachers to deduct up to $250 of what they pay for books, supplies, equipment, and other materials used in the classroom.
-This deduction began in 2005 and has been extended through the end of 2013.

 This is a particularly valuable deduction because it is an "above the line deduction"--that is, it is an adjustment to your gross income not an itemized deduction.
 This means you don't have to itemize your deductions to take it.

 If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500.
 However, neither spouse can deduct more than $250 of his or her qualified expenses.
 If you have more than $250 in educator expenses or you don't qualify for the educator deduction, you may still be able to deduct part of your unreimbursed expenses for school supplies as an unreimbursed employee expense.

 Teachers often take continuing education courses or other courses to improve their skills even though they are not required.
 The cost of such courses may be recouped through a tax credit or the tuition and fees deduction.

 Teachers can deduct the cost of training or continuing education under the Lifetime Learning Credit.
 The credit is 20% of the cost of the education, up to $ 2,000 per year.
 That means the full $2,000 credit is only available to a taxpayer who pays $10,000 or more in qualifying tuition and fees and has sufficient tax liability.
 Covered expenses include tuition, course registration, lab fees, materials and supplies, textbooks, and tuition.